Temporal trapping: a route to strong coupling and deterministic optical quantum computation

 This paper introduces the {\it temporal trap}, a nonlinear-optical mechanism to confine light in time as well as space.
-To facilitate trapping, we introduce a strong non-resonant ``trap pulse'', which co-propagates with the target fields and introduces a nonlinear phase shift through cross-phase modulation (XPM).
+To facilitate trapping, a strong non-resonant ``trap pulse'', which co-propagates with the target fields, introduces a nonlinear phase shift through cross-phase modulation (XPM).
 Analogous to an optical soliton \cite{AgrawalBook}, the trap pulse creates a flying photonic cavity that supports a bound mode formed by the competition between dispersion and nonlinearity, with a mode volume reduced by the trap duty cycle.
 With appropriate dispersion engineering~\cite{Jankowski2021-review}, the bound mode is strongly detuned from the remaining cavity degrees of freedom, ensuring single-mode dynamics that circumvent the inherent challenges of pulsed nonlinear quantum gates highlighted in Ref.~\cite{Shapiro2006, Shapiro2007}.
 As a result, we show that high-fidelity two-qubit entangling gate (i.e., controlled-Z gate) operation is possible, providing a roadmap to fully deterministic NLOQC.
-The tight temporal confinement also significantly increases nonlinear coupling strength, with which we find $g/\kappa\gtrsim 10$ is plausible for realistic nonlinearities and propagation losses on TFLN photonics.
-Our prescription using temporal traps supports time multiplexing~\cite{Marandi2014}, enabling significant parallelism in a single cavity, and is compatible with existing proposals in NLOQC~\cite{Milburn1989,Chuang1995,Langford2011}, where it both provides a means to resolve the otherwise unavoidable multimode interactions and also enhances nonlinear coupling strength.
+The tight temporal confinement also significantly increases nonlinear coupling strength, with $g/\kappa\gtrsim 10$ plausible for realistic nonlinearities and propagation losses on TFLN photonics.
+While we focus on $\chi^{(2)}$ systems as a case study in this work, our proposal is generic and compatible with existing proposals in NLOQC using $\chi^{(3)}$ nonlinear interactions as well~\cite{Milburn1989,Chuang1995,Langford2011}, where it both provides a means to resolve the otherwise unavoidable multimode interactions and also enhances nonlinear coupling strength.
+Additionally, our prescription using temporal traps supports time multiplexing~\cite{Inagaki2016,Takeda2017}, enabling significant parallelism in a single cavity.